Tteokbokki: History

 The first record of tteokbokki appears in Siŭijŏnsŏ, a 19th-century cookbook, where the dish was listed using the archaic spelling steokbokgi.
 According to the book, tteokbokki was known by various names, including tteokjjim (steamed rice cakes), tteok-japchae (stir-fried rice cakes), and tteok-jeongol (rice cakes hot pot).
 The royal court version was made from white tteok (rice cakes), sirloin, sesame oil, soy sauce, scallions, rock tripe, pine nuts, and toasted and ground sesame seeds.
 In contrast, the savory, soy sauce–based tteokbokki was made in the head house of the Papyeong Yun clan, where high-quality soy sauce was brewed.
 In this version, ingredients such as short ribs were common.
 The name tteokbokki also appears in the revised and enlarged edition of Chosŏn mussang sinsik yorijepŏp, where it is described as a savory soy sauce–based dish.

 The spicy variant of tteokbokki made with gochujang-based sauce is believed first appeared in 1953, when Ma Bok-rim participated in the opening of a Korean-Chinese restaurant.
 She accidentally dropped tteok, or rice cake, that was handed out during the opening into jajangmyeon.
 Realizing that it tasted good, she developed the idea of seasoning tteok in the Korean chili sauce, gochujang.
 After that, she began selling it in Sindang, which now has since become the most common variant of tteokbokki.
 Consequently, the district of Sindang is now famously known for tteokbokki.

 Today, the typical tteokbokki purchased and eaten at bunsikjip (snack bars) and pojangmacha (street stalls) are red and spicy, while the soy sauce–based, non-spicy version is referred to as gungjung-tteokbokki.
 Rice tteok rose in popularity as the South Korean economy developed, and various versions of the dish have proliferated since then.
-As it was once a working-class dish, wheat tteok was often substituted for rice tteok.
+From the 1950s, imported wheat flour became more widely distributed in South Korea, contributing to the growth of inexpensive flour-based foods collectively known as bunsik.
+Wheat-flour rice cakes consequently became a common alternative to rice-based tteok in tteokbokki.
+The spicy version became widely popular as an inexpensive snack during the 1970s, although both wheat- and rice-based rice cakes have continued to be used.

-It is well known as Korea's representative street food, but these days, in the process of globalizing Korean food, luxury and diversification are taking place, and branding based on know-how in cooking is also taking place.
-More and more stores around the world are selling tteokbokki directly, such as selling Korean red pepper paste tteokbokki for the first time in an American football stadium at the home of the NFL's Houston Texans.
+Tteokbokki has become one of Korea's most recognisable street food.
+More and more stores around the world are selling tteokbokki directly, one such example is the selling of Korean red pepper paste tteokbokki at the home of the NFL's Houston Texans.

 Tteokbokki was brought by restaurateurs to North Korea in 2017 and became a popular dish there.
 In 2024, North Korea banned the sale of tteokbokki, along with budae-jjigae, from sale in restaurants because the dishes are of South Korean origin.

 The 2022 English translation of South Korean author Baek Se-hee’s million plus-selling memoir, I Want to Die but I Want to Eat Tteokbokki, brought the dish to a global audience.